autodesk-platform-services/aps-acc-issues-tutorial-nodejs/README.md

     > the status of created/modified/failed are tracked and will be printed out in the browser console after the process.

 ## Limitations
+ - document issues (pushpin issue) is not demoed in this version
- - not all supported fields of creating issue or modifying issues are demoed
+ - The sample doesn't cover all the supported fields for creating or updating issues.
- - to read value of csv, each cell is parsed by comma (,) but if the value itself contains comma, it would cause problem.
-So you may need to design the code more deliberately with your requirement.
- - values of complicated objects are not saved to csv. you could simplify the object to individual values for working with csv.
+ - values that are complex objects (such as arrays or JSON objects) are not saved to the CSV file.
+Th value is marked as _Complicated Objects_
- - the info of the logged user is not shown up. you could use GET: User/Me to fetch it
- - rate limit

 ## Troubleshooting

 Please contact us via https://aps.autodesk.com/en/support/get-help.